 Change is hard.
 It’s an uphill battle against the familiar, the routine, complacency, and inertia.
 Even when people agree, change is needed.
 Figuring out the best change management process requires continued commitment and discipline.

-Larger changes are even harder, mainly when the status quo has been stagnant for an extended period of time.
+More significant changes are even harder, mainly when the status quo has been stagnant for an extended period.
 On top of it all, all change needs to sync up across the entire organization’s complexities.

 6 Ways a Roadmap Supports Change Management Process